-Recoverability is the probability of recovering service within time bound t.
-In our model, this is expressed by:
+Recoverability. is the probability of recovering service within time bound t.
+In our model, this is expressed by

-$$\mathcal{P}{=?}\left[\mathbf{F}^{\leq t}(\neg \mathtt{noservice})\right]$$ (2)
+$$\mathcal{P}{=?}\big[\mathbf{F}^{\leq t}(\neg \mathsf{noservice})\big]. \tag{2}$$

-We denote this property by r and give results over time interval $t \le 48 \, \mathrm{h}$ in Fig. 11a.
+We denote this property by r and give results over time interval $t \le 48 \text{ h}$ in Fig. 11a.
 The state(s) from which we perform analysis are combinations of the bounds for N identified in Fig. 9b.
-Observe the envelope of behaviour for any no-service configuration is given by:
+Observe the envelope of behaviour for any no-service configuration is given by than configurations with E1, which is the opposite behaviour we observed for N sites in reduced-redundancy configurations.
+Note that the property r (trivially) evaluates to (probability) 1, for any time bound, when the initial state is a reduced-redundancy configuration, this is because in that state $\neg$ noservice already holds.

-NNN $$\uparrow_r = (SS, FF, E1)(SS, FF, E1)(SS, FF, E1)$$ and NNN $\downarrow_r = (E, E, E2)(E, E, E2)(E, E, E2)$.
+NNN $$\uparrow_r = (SS, FF, E1)(SS, FF, E1)(SS, FF, E1)$$ and NNN $\downarrow_r = (E, E, E2)(E, E, E2)(E, E, E2)$ .

-Generally, the patterns are preserved, i.e. SS,FF,E0 is less degraded than MM,MM,E0.
-However, it interesting to observe that configurations with E0 take longer to recover than configurations with E1, which is the opposite behaviour we observed for N sites in reduced-redundancy configurations.
-Note that the property r (trivially) evaluates to (probability) 1, for any time bound, when the initial state is a reduced-redundancy configuration, this is because in that state ¬noservice already holds.
+Generally, the patterns are preserved, i.e., SS, FF, E0 is less degraded than MM, MM, E0.
+However, it interesting to observe that configurations with E0 take longer to recover

-Survivability offers a little more information, indicating the ability of a no-service configuration to recover service, in a timely manner and within a given probability bound.
-This is a subtle elaboration on property (2) and expressed by:
+Survivability. offers a little more information, indicating the ability of a no-service configuration to recover service, in a timely manner and within a given probability bound.
+This is a subtle elaboration on property (2) and expressed by

-$$\texttt{noservice} \Rightarrow \mathcal{P}{\leq q} \left\lceil \mathbf{F}^{\leq t} (\neg \texttt{noservice}) \right\rceil \tag{3}$$
+$$noservice \Rightarrow \mathcal{P}{\leq q} [\mathbf{F}^{\leq t}(\neg noservice)]. \tag{3}$$

 There are two free variables, a time bound t and a probability q.
-If we inspect Fig. 11a, for a particular (no-service) configuration, we can conclude the configuration is survivable for all points (t,q) on and below the curve, whereas the points above the curve indicate time bound/probability pairs for which the system is $not\ survivable$.
-For example, the plot for (MM,MM,E0)(MM,MM,E0)(MM,MM,E0) in Fig. 11b indicates the configuration is not recoverable within 10 hours with probability greater than 0.8, therefore it is not survivable.
+If we inspect Fig. 11a, for a particular (no-service) configuration, we can conclude the configuration is survivable for all points (t,q) on and below the curve, whereas the points above the curve indicate time bound/probability pairs for which the system is $not\ survivable$ .
+For example, the plot for (MM, MM, E0)(MM, MM, E0)(MM, MM, E0) in Fig. 11b indicates the configuration is not recoverable within 10 hours with probability greater than 0.8, therefore it is not survivable.
 If we choose pair (40,0.9) instead, the configuration is recoverable (the point lays below the curve), thus survivable.
-Further, we can conclude the system is survivable for (48,0.9) because all the configurations are survivable for this pair (this follows from the lower bound NNN \downarrow_T).
+Further, we can conclude the system is survivable for (48,0.9) because all the configurations are survivable for this pair (this follows from the lower bound NNN $\downarrow_r$ ).

-9 Cost analysis with transition rewards
+9 Cost Analysis with Transition Rewards

 We may analyse costs of particular behaviours, and make decisions based on those costs, using the facility in PRISM to specify rewards and perform analysis of reward-based properties.
-As an example, we associate a cost with each transition in the model representing a maintenance intervention, and then reason about (i.e. forecast) the expected maintenance costs over one month period, for a given configuration, using a cumulative reward property, as follows.
+As an example, we associate a cost with each transition in the model representing a maintenance intervention, and then reason about (i.e., forecast) the expected maintenance costs over one month period, for a given configuration, using a cumulative reward property, as follows.